Estrada da Barra da Tijuca,

 Marcio Andrade Weber

 Following the Brazilian revolution in 1930, the country opened up to foreign influences, particularly on the leisure front.
-The renowned Canadian architect Stanley Thompson and his young American associate Robert Trent Jones were commissioned to work on several courses around the country at that time and both were involved in the design of 27 golf holes, polo grounds, tennis courts, bridle paths and other sporting facilities at Itanhangá.
+The renowned Canadian architect Stanley Thompson was commissioned to work on several courses around the country at that time, including São Paulo and Gávea.

 Patronised by President Getúlio Vargas when the initial nine holes were completed in 1935, Itanhangá became one of the most exclusive clubs in the country.
 The sporting complex is situated in the up-market suburb of Barra da Tijuca in the shadow of Pedra da Gávea, where the lush natural beauty of the landscape offers members and selected guests a secluded tropical site to play golf.

 Measuring a modest 6,178 yards from the back tees, today’s main course at Itanhangá sits in a beautiful valley where the tight, tree-lined fairways have been intuitively routed around ponds and streams to make maximum use of a relatively small tract of land.
 All five par threes on the card are wonderfully constructed short holes and the lengthy back-to-back par fives at 15 and 16 threaten to derail golfers late in the round.